 Usually, at the start, you’d see a whitish-yellowish or sort of brownish nails as a symptom.

 You will encounter the discoloration of your nails.
 More often than not, your nails can become brittle.
 Also, they can appear or feel as thick too.

-In some cases, the shape of the nails also start changing and consequently, it can start hurting too.
+In some cases, the shape of the nails also starts changing and consequently, it can start hurting too.
 Eventually, after the discoloration, nails getting brittle, thickening and hurting, the nail can separate from the root of the nail.

-According to a research of National Center for Biotechnology Information, your thumb toe or big toenail mostly gets affected by the fungus.
-The fungus usually starts appearing at the front or the edge sides of the nail.
+According to the research of National Center for Biotechnology Information, your thumb toe or big toenail mostly gets affected by the fungus.
+The fungus usually starts appearing at the front of the edge sides of the nail.
 As per the research, it’s quite rare that the fungus would develop on the base of the nail.
 However, if it does, then it usually means that you have a very weak immune system.

 The weak immune system can actually deteriorate your health as a result too and this can make you become vulnerable to chronic diseases.
 The weak immune system can actually be a result of taking medications after following organ transplantation.
-Thus, as a result, the medications can make an immune system weaker.
+Thus, as a result, medications can make an immune system weaker.

 The fungus can also develop just on the surface of the toenail or the infection may spread to the toenail as a whole too.
 Such kind of infection is usually called white superficial onychomycosis.